1am-programmer/CSS-GRID/README.md

-Below is a sample README.md file for a list of CSS Grid methods:
+Below is a simple README.md file for a list of CSS Grid methods:

 # CSS Grid Methods